adaapp/testing-dec2021-team1/README.md

 - The Hex code must have a hashtag at the beginning, otherwise the code will be invalid.
 Each hex code must contain 6 values.
 No more and no less.
 <br>
 As clear, the final webpage used the design 1, with a few tweaks after gaining our UI testing results.
-We decided to...
-Design 1 was overall, the most appropriate...
-In future, we would...
+We decided to that Design 1 was the most appropriate colour scheme.
+The contrast between the dark and light colours made it eye-catching.
+In future, we would like to develop the design so that a bigger part of the app changed colour based off the user input. for example the border colour could change.